SuzyWu2014/ansible-coprhd-deployment/README.md

   + `proxy-resolve.yml`: Resolve proxy problem if you deploy coprhd behind a proxy.

+  + `add-user.yml`: add an extra user to the system for ssh.
+    * Note: after coprHD deployment, system will be set to not allow root ssh.
+    * after running this playbook, make sure login into system as root, to update the password for the new user.

 ### Issues and Solutions

 #### import error: No module named ****